gjanders/SplunkVersionControl/README.md

 - git_branch - optional, sets the git branch to use, defaults to master
 - git_proxy - optional, if supplied provides a proxy setting to use to access the git repository (https proxy).
 Use https://user:password:passwordinpasswordsconf@10.10.1.0:3128 and the application will obtain the password for the entry 'passwordinpasswordsconf'.
 If password: is not used the password is used as per a normal proxy setting, for example https://user:password@10.10.1.0:3128
 - file_per_ko - optional, do you want one file per knowledge object?
 Or a combined file?
 Defaults to false (i.e. 1 large file for global dashboards in an app).
 Note that if you change this setting you will need to re-create or wipe the repository as the files are stored differently...Note this setting should match in both backup and restore modular inputs for a particular repo
+- run_ko_query - optional, do you want to run a Splunk query to determine which knowledge objects changed?
+Uses macro `splunk_vc_ko_query` (defaults to false)
+- run_ko_diff - optional, should output of the modular input include diff information (requires `run_ko_query` to be true, defaults to false)

 "More settings"
 - interval - how often the backup should run, if not set the backup will only run on restart of the Splunk instance or when you save this configuration...